-Another added benefit of a DMP is that once the terms of debt management program become established, the borrower will receive diminishing collection calls and credit card balances which will help them reduce their worrying and allow them to stress less about their current debt situation.
-Therefore, individuals enrolled in a DMP typically feel an increased sense of comfort regarding their debt repayment plan.
+Another added benefit of a DMP is that once the terms of debt management program become established, the borrower will receive less calls from debt collectors.
+In turn, this will lower credit card balances which will help them reduce worries and allow them to stress less about their current debt situation.
+Therefore, individuals enrolling in a DMP typically feel an increased sense of comfort regarding their debt repayment plan.

 How Debt Management Programs Work

-All reputable companies will always start with a 100% confidential and free debt counseling assessment.
+All legitimate companies will always start with a 100% confidential and free financial assessment.
 A counselor will ask a lot of questions in order to thoroughly assess a borrower's household income and expenses.
-Moreover, throughout the debt assessment, education is provided to help the borrower find places to reduce expenses and save additional money on an ongoing monthly basis.
+Moreover, after the credit counselor's assessment, educational debt resources are provided to help the borrower find places to reduce expenditures and save additional money on an ongoing monthly basis.

-Deposits are made directly to the agency and monthly disbursements are made to the creditors on behalf of the borrower.
+Deposits are made directly to the credit counselor and program disbursements are allocated to the creditors on behalf of the borrower.
 Program participants usually make one consolidated monthly payment and the agency pays the creditors through that consolidation payment.
 With this, the borrower is able to pay down the debt more aggressively and ideally setup a plan for financial success.

-In total, this becomes a great money management tool and allows the borrower to remain current and better manage all household expenses in aggregate.
+In total, this becomes a great tool for responsible budgeting and allows the borrower to remain current while better managing all household expenses in aggregate.
 This prioritization of managing income and expenses is essential for the completion of any related debt relief program, not just a debt management plan.

 Implications of a DMP